Teaching of British Values

 Tolerance of those of Different Faiths and Beliefs - We all accept each other’s differences

 Shaw Primary Academy is a diverse school and we actively promote diversity through our celebrations of different faiths and cultures.
-Religious Education lessons, RE themed weeks and PSHE lessons reinforce messages of tolerance and respect for others.
+Religious Education and PSHE lessons reinforce messages of tolerance and respect for others and we regularly include opportunities to learn about people from different backgrounds into our curriculum planning.
 Our multicultural activities illustrate our commitment to exploring our diverse school community.
 Members of different faiths and religions are encouraged to share their knowledge to enhance learning within classes and the school.
-The children visit places of worship that are important to different faiths.
+Where possible, children visit places of worship that are important to different faiths.

-Through our curriculum and the routines of our daily school life, we strive to demonstrate tolerance and help children to become knowledgeable and understanding citizens who can build a better Britain for the future.
+Through our curriculum, school values and the routines of our daily school life, we strive to demonstrate tolerance and help children to become knowledgeable and understanding citizens who can build a better Britain for the future.